ReadAlongs/Studio-Web/README.md

     cd dist/packages/web-component && npm publish --access=public
     cd dist/packages/ngx-web-component && npm publish --access=public

-Then you also have to make sure to tag the repo with the new version and create a matching GitHub release.
+Then you also have to make sure to tag the repo with the new version and create a matching GitHub release, but expect errors since pushing the tag will trigger the automated workflow to do all this again!

 #### Studio-Web